Speech and Language Therapy & Evaluation

 If you have concerns about your child, but they did not qualify for school-based speech therapy services, your child may benefit from private based speech and language services.
 Additionally, your child may benefit from private speech and language services either as a starting point or while you wait for the lengthy process of school based special education services to begin.

 Some students who are already receiving school-based speech and language services may also benefit from supplemental, private based services.
 While school districts do their best to provide quality speech and language therapy to students, they are often constrained by time and resources.
-While receiving speech and language therapy once or twice a week, during the school day is beneficial for students demonstrating a speech and language impairment, it may not be enough to really see the improvement in skills that parents are hoping for.
+Although receiving speech and language therapy during the school day is beneficial for students demonstrating a speech and language impairment, it may not be enough to really see the improvement in skills that parents are hoping for.

 If your child: